blrobin2/critical-eye-ng/README.md

 I try to apply best practices as I learn them and to keep the code as decoupled as possible.
 I'm always open to learning of a way to do something better.

 ## TODO
-* A review detail view so you can read a full review
 * Integrating Aggr for music recommendation page
 * See other user's reviews for the same album
 * Upvote system for other's reviews?